The 2018 TAC 216 Companion Guide Now Available!

 The TAC 216 Companion Guide (pdf) organizes these knowledge areas across four project management process groups:

-Best Practice Elements for Calendar Year 2016
+Best Practice Elements Beginning Calendar Year 2018

 - Develop a Project Charter (docx) for all project levels (using either the member’s template or the Companion Guide template).
 See an Example Project Charter (docx).